TheFutonEng/Calico-CNI-Tutorial/README.md

 * Downloads and installs the calico and calico-ipam CNI reference plugins on the calico nodes
 * Downloads and installs Golang on the calico nodes (role to perform this copied from @jlund [here](https://github.com/jlund/ansible-go))
 * Downloads and installs the CNI network plugins on the calico nodes
-* Downloads and install the cnitool on the calico nodes
+* Downloads and install the cnitool on the calico nodes (install locaiton is /home/vagrant/go/bin/cnitool)

 # Setup Verification